Fennel: A Herb Of All Cultures

 - tune thermally

-and make the mixture of the individual herbs a harmonized one.
+and make the mixture of the individual herbs an effectively blended medicine.

-The resulting mixture is directed to the meridians, etc. and can thus be adapted very flexibly to the needs of the patient.
+The resulting mixture is directed to the meridians and can thus be adapted flexibly to the patient’s needs.
 It is highly recommended to consult a practitioner and purchase Chinese herbal powder, pills or teas from certified providers.

 So, with those few basics, let’s talk about Fennel and its effects in the terminology of TCM.

 You Might Also Like: